JonathanLeeWH/my-course-module-software-testing-java-project/README.md

 **Alternative for Step 2:** Open your favourite browser and go to http://localhost:63342/cs4218-project-ay1920-s2-2020-TEAMNUMBER/target/site/index.html`

 * Note that you are not suppose to remove anything inside the `src/site` folder.
-* Your link directory may defer depending on where your site folder is located.
+* Your link directory may vary depending on where your site folder is located.

 ## External libraries / plugins / tools / technologies used
 (The below has been approved by Prof or is as stated in Project Specification)